 Airlines are notorious for changing their regulations and pricing regularly.
 There has never been a reliable way to advise musicians about air travel with an instrument because by the time you get to the airport, the FAA will probably have changed the rules again.
 I once took a small harp to a conference, stowing it in the on-board coat closet for the outward bound flight; by the time I went home three days later, the regulations had changed and instruments were not allowed in the cabin at all – and this was years before 9/11.
 (I was forced to check my harp, which was in a soft case, as baggage.
 The predictable thing happened: it got smashed.
 It took two years to get the airline to pay up, but persistence brought results.)

 Whatever the current regulations, the big challenge is to get the personnel to actually make good on the them.
 They are as confused as we are, what with all the changing that goes on.
 You can call ahead for information, but the info you’re given will not necessarily be applied once you’re actually at the airport.
-Therefore, before you go, it’s a good idea to access the FAA regulations on musical instruments and print a copy to bring with you.
+Therefore, before you go, it’s a good idea to get online and access the FAA regulations on musical instruments and print a copy to bring with you for proof.

 If you have bought a seat for a large instrument (this is by far the safest option), you can’t use a flight case, but a soft case will do anyway.
 If it’s very large, you can ask for a seat-belt extension to strap it in.
 They keep extensions handy for large people.